-Notwithstanding, while discussions with the government may again take place from time to time, we cannot assure that such discussions will be successfulor will result in the Investors receiving adequate compensation, if any, for the violation or execution of the Expropriation Decree by Venezuela.
-Additionally, we cannot predict the results of any annulment proceeding filed by Venezuela, or the ramifications that costly and prolonged legal disputes could have on our results of operations or financial position, or the likelihood of collecting the award.
+However, even though future discussions with the Venezuelan Government could take place from time to time, the Company cannot assure that such discussions will be successful or will result in the Investors receiving adequate compensation, if any, for the violation to the Investment Treaty or for the enforcement of the Expropriation Decree by the Venezuelan Government.
+Additionally, the Company cannot predict the results of any annulment proceeding filed by the Republic, or the proceedings for the recognition and enforcement of the Award that the Investors commenced or may commence or the ramifications that costly and prolonged legal disputes could have on its results of operations or financial position, or the likelihood of collecting the Award.
 See "Section 2.2.11: Legal, Administrative or Arbitration Proceedings-Venezuela-Expropriation Proceedings by the Venezuelan Government."
 We do not have insurance for the risk of expropriation.

 Our interest in the total net assets of Venezuelan operations was Ps.3,109 million at January 22, 2013 and was accounted for as "Available-for-sale financial asset".
-In December 2015, our Company recognized a full impairment to its indirect net investment in MONACA and DEMASECA (total net assets), as well as the accounts receivable that certain subsidiaries of GRUMA had with the Venezuelan Companies in that date totaling Ps.1,253 million.
-See Notes 25 and 27 to our audited consolidated financial statements as of December 31, 2017 and 2016 and for the years ended in said dates.
+In December 2015, our Company recognized a full impairment of Ps.4,362 million to its indirect net investment in MONACA and DEMASECA (total net assets) as well as for the accounts receivable that certain subsidiaries of GRUMA had with the Venezuelan Companies in that date.
+See Notes 26 and 28 to our audited consolidated financial statements as of December 31, 2018 and 2017 and for the years ended in said dates.